 AB 645 established a pilot program in several California cities.
 The next step the legislature should take is bringing automated traffic enforcement statewide.

 California’s major metro areas under-fund public transit relative to comparable North American cities, and America under-funds transit relative to our peer nations.
-What funding we have goes largely to flashy capital projects like new train lines and excessively lavish stations, rather than incremental improvements.
+What funding we have goes largely to flashy capital projects like new train lines and excessively lavish stations instead of incremental improvements.

-California should use international best practices to design safe streets that encourage active forms of mobility, such as walking, rolling (on mobility devices), and biking.
+California should use international best practices to design safe streets that encourage active forms of mobility, such as walking, rolling (on mobility devices), and biking by providing networks of separated, meaningfully protected lanes for vulnerable road users.

 While we are encouraged by Caltrans’ adoption of complete streets policies, institutional culture in local departments of transportation will likely remain an impediment to implementing best practices on locally-controlled roads.
 Objective standards are necessary.

 These objective standards should emphasize the importance of mobility infrastructure networks.
-A few blocks of protected bike lane, for example, do little good for bicyclist safety if they exist in isolation.
-Instead, a city’s walkways and other active mobility infrastructure should be interconnected as much as possible.
+A few blocks of painted bike lane, for example, do little good for bicyclist safety if they exist in isolation.
+Instead, a city’s walkways and other active mobility infrastructure should be interconnected as much as possible and protected from motorists with concrete and steel.
 Further, the state should increase funding for its existing, competitive Active Transportation Program and Recreational Trails Program.

 Policymakers often treat public transit as the transportation mode of last resort for people who cannot afford cars.
 In much of California, the experience of riding transit reflects policymakers’ disregard for riders’ comfort and dignity.